-In the absence of exceptional circumstances, which are at the instructor's discretion, the performance evaluation component of the final grade will be pro-rated to the rest of the grade using the profile above.
+In the absence of exceptional circumstances, which are evaluated at the instructor's discretion, the performance evaluation component of the final grade will be pro-rated to the rest of the grade using the profile above.
 The most common circumstance justifying an increased performance evaluation mark is an improved performance in the final examination relative to the tests during the term, which the instructor feels justifies an elevated grade.

-SUPPLEMENTAL ACTIVITY:
+SUPPLEMENTAL 4TH HOUR ACTIVITY:

 Supplemental activity might be a scheduled tutorial, an on-line activity, a group meeting, or some other activity as indicated by your instructor.
-Participation in the activity is essential.

-GRADING PROFILE:

-Letter grades will normally be assigned according to the following guidelines:
+GRADING PROFILE: Letter grades will be assigned according to the following guidelines: